Introduction to the ABC Top 20 Invitational Event

 Section II Invitation: In traditional situations, the finalist list will be not available from AKC until approximately July 15th each year.
 The primary owner of a finalist shall receive a formal invitation to compete in the Top Twenty Invitational within 30 days of the release of the finalist list from AKC.
 The invitation shall include a premium list outlining the Top Twenty Introduction, rules and an official entry form.

 Section III Entry Forms: The official participant entry form shall request that the following information be provided for each finalist: Name of the finalist, AKC Registration Number, Date of Birth, Call Name of the Finalist, Name of Breeders, Name of owners and co-owners, a three (3) generation pedigree, a biography about the finalist (50 word or less), and a photograph.
 The photograph shall be cropped to the dog.
 If the photograph is emailed it shall be a JPEG at 300 dpi and measure 4 ½” x 3 ¼” maximum.
-All information shall be included in the catalogue.
-The closing date for the Top Twenty shall be set at least four weeks or more prior to the actual event date to allow sufficient time to compile the required information to be collated for the catalogue.
+All information shall be included in the catalog.
+The closing date for the Top Twenty shall be set at least four weeks or more prior to the actual event date to allow sufficient time to compile the required information to be collated for the catalog.

 Section IV Fees: Participation fees shall be determined by the hosting club.
 Payment of the participation fee shall allow; entry for the exhibit, admittance into the event for one owner or handler, a personalized rosette bearing the name of the dog, the date and place of the event, the American Bloodhound Club Logo, the official Top Twenty logo, the name of the Regional Club, a commemorative gift and one copy of the event catalog.
 All additional attendees shall require a paid admission.
-The price of admission shall include the cost of a catalogue or, catalogues shall be available for purchase at the event.
+The price of admission shall include the cost of a catalog or, catalogs shall be available for purchase at the event.

-Section V Deceased Finalist: In the unfortunate event that a finalist has passed away, the owner shall be invited to include the dog in the Top Twenty Catalogue at a reduced fee.
-If the owner chooses to receive a personalized rosette and a catalogue there shall be an additional fee to be determined by the hosting club.
+Section V Deceased Finalist: In the unfortunate event that a finalist has passed away, the owner shall be invited to include the dog in the Top Twenty Catalog at a reduced fee.
+If the owner chooses to receive a personalized rosette and a catalog there shall be an additional fee to be determined by the hosting club.
 If the owner is present at the event, the dog shall be recognized and rewarded in the same way as all other one of the finalists for the event.
-From a historical perspective, every effort shall be made to encourage all owners of qualifying dogs who are deceased to elect to be included in the catalogue in recognition of the dog’s accomplishment.
+From a historical perspective, every effort shall be made to encourage all owners of qualifying dogs who are deceased to elect to be included in the catalog in recognition of the dog’s accomplishment.

 Section VI Judges and Judging Forms: Three judges (AKC licensed Bloodhound Breed Judge, Professional Handler Judge, ABC Breeder Judge) shall be selected by the hosting club.
 The identity of the judges shall remain anonymous until the beginning of the event.
 Members of the Top Twenty Invitational Event committee may choose to compete if eligible; however, if their dog is a participant they shall not be part of the judge selection process.